SQIAsignHD: SQIsignHD Adaptor Signature: Security Proof

+The primary challenges in simulating oracles arise when handling $\mathcal{O}_{pS}$ queries.
+Since $\mathcal{S}$ can only obtain full signatures from its signing oracle, it requires a method to transform these full signatures into pre-signatures suitable for $\mathcal{A}$.
+This transformation process presents two main difficulties: (1) $\mathcal{S}$ must learn the witness $w$ corresponding to the statement $I_w$ for which the pre-signature is to be generated, and (2) $\mathcal{S}$ must simulate the zero-knowledge proof $\pi_{\psi’}$ associated with a secret parallel isogeny $\psi'$ of the commitment isogeny $\psi$, ensuring consistency in the randomness within the pre-signature.

+More specifically, upon receiving a $\mathcal{O}_{pS}$ query from $\mathcal{A}$, which includes a message $m$ and an instance $I_w = (E_w, w(\mathfrak{B}), \pi_w)$, the simulator $\mathcal{S}$ queries its signing oracle $\mathsf{Sig^{SQIsignHD}}$ to obtain a full signature on $m$.
+Furthermore, the simulator must learn a witness $w$ such that $(w, I_w)\in \mathsf{R_{\mathfrak{A}}}$ in order to convert the full signature into a pre-signature for $\mathcal{A}$.
+To this end, we utilize the extractability property of the zero-knowledge proof $\pi_w$, which allows us to extract $w$ and, in turn, transform the full signature into a valid pre-signature.
+Additionally, since a valid pre-signature includes a zero-knowledge proof $\pi_{\psi’}$, the simulator must simulate this proof without knowledge of the corresponding secret.
+To achieve this, we rely on the zero-knowledge property, which enables the simulation of a proof for a statement without requiring access to the associated witness.\\

 $\mathsf{Game_0}$.
-This game corresponds to the $\mathsf{aSigForge}$ experiment given in Definition \ref{def:aEUF-CMA}, where the adversary $\mathcal{A}$ has access to a random oracle $\mathcal{H}$, in the random oracle model, and many previously produced valid pre-signatures and signatures through pre-signing $\mathcal{O}_{pS}$ and signing oracles $\mathcal{O}_S$ on messages of its choice but a message $m$, and forges a verifiable signature $\mathsf{\Sigma}^\ast$ on the message $m$.
-Hence, in this setting, it follows that
+This game corresponds to the $\mathsf{aSigForge}$ experiment, as per Definition \ref{def:aEUF-CMA}, where the adversary $\mathcal{A}$ has access to a random oracle $\mathcal{H}$ in the random oracle model, as well as many previously produced valid pre-signatures and signatures through the pre-signing oracle $\mathcal{O}_{pS}$ and the signing oracle $\mathcal{O}_S$, respectively, for messages of its choice, except for a message $m$.
+The adversary then attempts to forge a verifiable signature $\mathsf{\Sigma}^\ast$ on $m$.
+Since we are working within the random oracle model, we explicitly write the random oracle code $\mathcal{H}$ via $\mathcal{H}^{\mathsf{SQIsignHD}}$.
+Thus, it follows that